fluttercandies/flutter_photo_manager/README.md

 They can be modified/removed in any time, without following a proper version semantic.

-Some APIs will make irreversible modification/deletion to datas.
+Some APIs will make irreversible modification/deletion to data.
 **Please be careful and implement your own test mechanism when using them**.

 #### Preload thumbnails

-You can preload thumbnails for entites with specified thumbnail options using [`PhotoCachingManager.requestCacheAssets`][] or `PhotoCachingManager.requestCacheAssetsWithIds`.
+You can preload thumbnails for entities with specified thumbnail options using [`PhotoCachingManager.requestCacheAssets`][] or `PhotoCachingManager.requestCacheAssetsWithIds`.